We are pleased to announce the following speakers for the Business Panel sessions at all conference locations.

-Chris Keevill President, Colour
+Chris Keevill CEO, Colour

 Chris splits his time between Halifax, Toronto and New York, building new trade routes for Colour.
 Colour is a marketing agency that helps businesses through the digital transformation of their customer experience.
 Before Colour, he was President of Aliant Broadband.

 Lori Kennedy has been co-‐owner of Louisbourg Seafoods since the company was founded in 1984.
 She is a former fisheries plant worker with a deep appreciation for the industry and a skillset derived from working in all facets of business operations.

 Ms. Kennedy believes the knowledge and experience passed down from her ancestors, who have lived for hundreds of years in Newfoundland and St. Pierre & Miquelon, France, have informed her success.
 Valuing and respecting the ocean is an important lesson she has learned from them – a lesson all seafood companies should incorporate into their mission.

 Ms. Kennedy graduated from Cape Breton University’s School of Business with a major in Accounting, and recently completed the Women’s Leadership Forum at Harvard Business School.

 She is a member of the Board of Directors for the World Ocean Council and is an involved member of the Women’s Presidents Organization, a non-‐profit organization formed to improve business conditions for female entrepreneurs and to promote the acceptance and advancement of female entrepreneurs across all industries.
 A senior representative of the Roundtable on Nova Scotia’s Manufacturing Executive Council, she is also involved in numerous international trade missions and panels concerning the east coast fishery of Atlantic Canada.

 Ms. Kennedy is a member of the Board of Directors for the Cape Breton Regional Hospital Foundation and is a respected community leader and philanthropist.